 The staff is comprised of the Director, Sergeant, Emergency Communications Officer, seven full–time Officers and two part–time Officers.
 All of the staff has received training in basic CPR and emergency response for major incidents.

-The Seattle Central Community College Public Safety Department acts as the first responder for all criminal incidents, provides general patrol of campus facilities and property, investigates collisions and manages traffic safety and parking, coordinates emergency management planning, and provides crime prevention programs.
-The department responds to all reports of fire and / or medical aid working in support of the Seattle Fire Department.
+The Seattle Central College Public Safety Department acts as the first responder for all criminal incidents, provides general patrol of campus facilities and property, investigates collisions and manages traffic safety and parking, coordinates emergency management planning, and provides crime prevention programs.
+The department responds to all reports of fire and/or medical aid working in support of the Seattle Fire Department.

 What We Do